-most recent update, the 2008 DuPage County Regional Bikeway Plan, was created through a partnership between the DuPage County Board and the DuPage
+most recent planning document, the 2008 DuPage County Regional Bikeway Plan, was created through a partnership between the DuPage County Board and the DuPage

 Mayors and Managers Conference (DMMC).
 Key stakeholders in the planning process included municipalities, park districts, the

 Forest Preserve District of DuPage County, the DuPage County Division of

 Download the 2014 DuPage County Regional Bikeway Map